aaltepet/asciiquarium-osx-screensaver/PROJECT_PLAN.md

       - Ship at `water_gap1`, Whale at `water_gap2`, Monster at `water_gap2`, Ducks/Dolphins/Swan at `water_gap3`.
     - Entities traverse horizontally, die offscreen, and respawn randomly similar to Perl.
     - Sea monster only ever appears in the surface region.
+    - Depth gaps `water_gap3/2/1/0` are reserved and used so surface entities render between the 4 waterline rows.
+    - Renderer sorts by `position.z` so surface entities appear visually between adjacent waterline rows.
+    - Unit tests: a (stub or real) surface entity at a gap depth renders between adjacent waterline rows in the final buffer (z-order verified).

 - [ ] Bubble pops when reaching water surface
   - **Acceptance**: